ykafia/SoftTouch.ECS/ReadME.md

 # ECSharp

-This project is a prototype for an ECS implementation with archetypal storage, heavily inspired by FLECS.
+This project is a prototype for a lightweight ECS implementation with archetypal storage, heavily inspired by FLECS.
+It performs relatively well but there is room for improvement.

 ## Example